-The Company has no commitments and/or contingencies as at 31 December 2019 except as disclosed in note 7, the shares of the Company with all assets and liabilities, in its capacity as a guarantor, are pledged for securing the obligations arising from the issuance of bond by VE Sonnedix Finance S.A and for VE Sonnedix EquityCo S.L..
+As disclosed in note 7, the shares of the Company with all assets and liabilities, in its capacity as a guarantor, are pledged for securing the obligations arising from the issuance of bond by Sonnedix España EquityCo, S.L.

 16. Standards issued and effective after 1 January 2019